tgarnier067/gmm-bayesian-growth/README.md

-## Reproduction and Extension of Article 3: Optimal Bayesian Estimation of Gaussian Mixtures with a Growing Number of Components
+## Reproduction and Extension of : Optimal Bayesian Estimation of Gaussian Mixtures with a Growing Number of Components

 ### Introduction